Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Development Mechanism

 With the development mechanism, tokens are generated using a predefined mechanism and are only available for the development of Fermat components (plug-ins, GUI components, skins, language packages, and analisys of future development).
+These fermats become available through a pre-determined schedule and are distributed in two ways:

+1. Via a community-driven contribution program where different teams of developers and designers work either part-time or full-time on the project.

-These fermats become available through a pre-determined schedule and are distributed via a community-driven bounty system [3] where decisions are made based on the proof-of-stake mechanism.
+2. Via a community-driven bounty program [3] where decisions are made based on the proof-of-stake mechanism.

 #### Mining Mechanism